TeamPracticalProjects/Particle_App_Template/README.md

 read device variables from the Particle Cloud and call device functions via the Particle Cloud can be found in the project: https://github.com/BobGlicksman/MIT-App-Inventor-Particle-Photon-test.

-The materials contained in this repository is (c) 2018 by Bob Glicksman and Team Practical Projects and is distributed freely under an open source, non-commercial license, see: https://creativecommons.org/licenses/by-nc/4.0/
+All materials contained in this repository are (c) 2018 by Bob Glicksman and Team Practical Projects and are distributed freely under an open source, non-commercial license, see: https://creativecommons.org/licenses/by-nc/4.0/

-This repository is very sparce at present.
+NOTE:  This repository is very sparce at present.
 We intend to add copious documentation in the near future.

 Enjoy,
 Team Practical Projects